arjun289/CodeBinge/content/blog/2020-03/kafka_basics.md

 ### Schemas
-Messages in kafka are opaque, what this means is kafka doesn't care about the content of the message and it's an array of bytes.
-Though adding a schema is recommended so that contents can be understood.
-Apache Avro is suggested for serialization and desirialization.
-Schema creates consistency and decouples the producer and consumer of the message from each other.
+Messages in kafka are opaque, what this means is kafka doesn't care about the content of the message, it's just an array of bytes.
+Adding a schema is recommended so that contents can be understood.
+Apache Avro is suggested for serialization.
+Schema creates consistency, and decouples the producer and consumer of the messages from each other.
 In the absence of a schema, change in data format of a producer would need to be accompanied by a correspodnding change in the consumer.

 ### Topics and Partitions
 > Add an image here for understanding.

 Topics help categorize messages in Kafka.
 Topics are further broken down into multiple partitions.
 A partition is a `commit log`, message are written to it in an append only fashion.
 Partitions also help in providing redundancy, a parition is hosted on multiple servers.
-This allows the data to be redundant at the same time the topic can be scaled horizontally.
+This allows the data to be redundant, and at the same time the allows the system to be scaled horizontally.

 ### Producers and Consumers
 Users of the kafka are kafka clients.
-There are two basic types producers and consumers.
+There are two basic types; producers and consumers.
-There are two other advanced types called Kafka Connect API for data integration and Kafka Streams for stream processing.
+There are two other advanced types; Kafka Connect API for data integration and Kafka Streams for stream processing.
 Producers create new messages.
 By default, the producer doesn't care which partition the message goes to for a topic.
 In some conditions, it may be required for a producer/publisher to direct the message to a particular paritition.
-This can be handled with the help of custom partitioner wherein business rules can be added to handle, message direction to a particular partition.
+This can be handled with the help of, custom partitioner, wherein business rules can be added to handle message direction to a particular partition.
+Consumers read messages by subscribing to one of the topics.
+To keep a track of messages that have been read, consumer uses an `offset`.
+Kakfa adds offset to each message as it is produced.
+The consumer can keep this offset in the zookeeper or kafka itself, so in case it restarts it can start consuming from the same point.
+Consumers work as a part of a consumer group.

+### Brokers and Clusters
+A single kafka server is called a broker.
+The broker receives message form `publisher` adds and `offset` to it and saves it to the disk.
+It also receives requests from `consumers` and responds with the message.
+The brokers are designed to be a part of a cluster.
+Within a cluster of `brokers` one will act as `broker controller`, performing administrative tasks related to them e.g. assigning partitions to a broker, monitoring failures.
+The partitions are replicated across multiple brokers, however the publisher and consumer of a partition should connect to the leader for that particular partition.

+### Message Retention
+Kafka allows storing messages for some period of time.
+Default configuration is 7 days or until the topic reaches the specified size.
+Individual topics can also be configured with a retention setting.
+Topics can also be `log compacted` which means only the last message produced with a specific key is retained.